mayyamal/Advanced-Physical-Design-using-OpenLANE-Sky130-Workshop/README.md

 ## Day 4.
 Pre-layout timing analysis and importance of good clock tree
-- The first step will be to extract a `lef` file out of the magic `.mag` file <br/> and then plug that file into the picorv32a flow.
-A LEF file is used by the router tool in PnR design to get the location of standard cells pins to route them properly.
-So it is basically the abstract form of layout of a standard cell.
+- A LEF file is used by the routing tool in PnR design to get the location of standard cells pins and route them properly.
+It is the abstract layout form of a standard cell.
+Therefore, we will be to extract a `.lef` file out of the magic `.mag` file and then plug it into the picorv32a flow. <br/>

 - First we need to make sure that several pconditions about the standard cell layout are met:
 - (1) If we open the invertor magic file, we have to make sure the I/O of the invertor (i.e., A and Y) are on the intersection between the horizontal and vertical tracks of layer `lit1` <br/>